Austin Gallery

 • Vibration massage, not spa-grade shiatsu

-The Sweetcrispy is the pick when you want the recliner to do some of the work on a sore back.
-It builds vibration-massage zones and targeted lumbar heat into a home-theater-style chair, so sinking into it at the end of the day becomes active relief rather than just rest.
-The heat concentrates where a long day of sitting or standing hits hardest — the lower back — and the adjustable recline lets you settle into the angle that feels best.
+This is the pick when you want the recliner to do some of the work on a sore back.
+Ashley builds heat and massage into its dual-motor lift platform, so sinking into it at the end of the day becomes active relief rather than just rest.
+The heat concentrates where a long day hits hardest, the lower back, the massage settings run from gentle to insistent, and the independent motors let you find the exact position that unloads your spine.

 Also Great

-A recliner that also works your back — vibration massage plus lumbar heat, built into a home-theater-style chair with adjustable positions.
-The pick if you want the chair to do something for a sore lower back at the end of the day, at a price that undercuts most massage recliners.
+A recliner that also works your back: heat plus massage built into Ashley's dual-motor lift platform.
+The pick if you want the chair to do something for a sore lower back at the end of the day, from the one brand in this category with a national service network behind the electronics.

 What we don't like

-This is vibration massage and warmth, not a spa-grade shiatsu chair — set expectations accordingly.
-The extra motors and heating elements add electronics to maintain, and it needs an outlet.
+This is comfort-grade vibration massage and warmth, not a spa-grade shiatsu chair, and the heat-massage-lift stack is the priciest configuration here.
+More motors and heating elements also mean more to maintain, and it needs an outlet.

 How we